Sign-ups steady as health law case goes to appeals court

-WASHINGTON (AP) — The government says 8.4 million Americans have signed up for coverage next year under the Obama health law, reflecting steady enrollment even as supporters of the law appeal a court ruling that declares it unconstitutional.
+WASHINGTON (AP) — About 8.4 million Americans have signed up for coverage this year under the Obama health law, the government said Thursday, reflecting steady enrollment as supporters of the law appealed a recent court ruling declaring it unconstitutional.

-Thursday’s numbers underscore the unexpected staying power of “Obamacare,” which President Donald Trump failed to repeal after promising a better health insurance plan in its place.
+The numbers from the Centers for Medicare and Medicaid Services underscore the unexpected staying power of “Obamacare,” which President Donald Trump failed to repeal after promising a better health insurance plan in its place.

-The numbers from the Centers for Medicare and Medicaid Services reflect the 39 states served by the federal HealthCare.gov website.
-The final count will be higher, after major states like California and New York report.
+Thursday’s update covers the 39 states served by the federal HealthCare.gov website.
+For those states, open enrollment officially ended Dec.
+15. The final count will be higher, after major states like California and New York that run their own sign-up campaigns are added in.

-Also on Thursday, Democratic-led states announced they’re appealing a recent ruling by a conservative federal judge in Texas that declared the Affordable Care Act unconstitutional.
+Separately on Thursday, Democratic-led states announced they’re appealing a recent ruling by a conservative federal judge in Texas that declared the Affordable Care Act unconstitutional.
+And Speaker Nancy Pelosi, D-Calif., announced a vote next week on a resolution that would authorize lawyers for the House to join the appeal.

 Most Read Business Stories

-Note: This article has been corrected to say that enrollment figures are for 2019.